Head lice infestation: Signs and symptoms

 Head lice are generally uncomfortable, but typically do not constitute a serious condition.
 The most common symptom is itching of the head, which normally worsens 3 to 4 weeks after the initial infestation.
 The bite reaction is very mild and can rarely be seen between the hairs.
 Bites can be seen, especially on the neck of long-haired individuals, when the hair is pushed aside.
 Swelling of the local lymph nodes and fever are rare.
 Itching may cause skin breakdown and uncommonly result in a bacterial infection.
 Many individuals do not experience symptoms.
 Itching may take 2–6 weeks to develop upon first infestation, and sooner in subsequent infestations.

-In Ethiopia, head lice appear to be able to spread louse-born epidemic typhus and Bartonella quintana.
-In Europe, the head lice do not appear to carry these infections.
+Role as a disease vector

+Body lice are known to spread several bacterial diseases, including epidemic typhus, trench fever, and louse-borne relapsing fever.
+The role of head lice in disease transmission is less clear.
+Studies have detected bacterial pathogens in head lice, including Bartonella quintana, Borrelia recurrentis, Coxiella burnetii, Rickettsia prowazekii, Yersinia pestis, and several Acinetobacter species.
+These bacteria have been found in head lice collected from different populations, including schoolchildren, rural communities, refugees, people experiencing homelessness, and patients in areas where louse-borne diseases occur.
+However, finding bacteria in head lice does not prove that head lice can spread disease to humans.
+To be considered a disease vector, the louse would need to carry the pathogen and transmit it to a person under natural conditions.
+Current evidence suggests that head lice may have some vector potential, but further experimental and epidemiological studies are needed to determine whether they can actively transmit bacterial pathogens.

 Transmission

 Head lice spread through direct contact of the head of an infested person with the head of a non-infested person.
 The presence of live lice indicates an active infestation, while the presence of nits indicates a past or currently inactive infection with the potential to become active.
 Head lice do not leap or spring as a means to transfer to their hosts; instead, they move by crawling.
 Transmission by indirect contact (e.g. sharing bedding, clothing, headwear, the same comb) is much less common.
 The cause of head lice infestations is not related to cleanliness.
 Neither hair length nor how often the hair is brushed affects the risk of infection.
 Pets are not vectors for head lice.

 Other lice that infest humans are the body louse and the crab louse (aka pubic lice).
 The claws of these three species are adapted to attach to specific hair diameters.
 Pubic lice are most often spread by sexual contact with an infested person.
 Body lice can be found on clothing and they are not known to burrow into the skin.